bartfeenstra/betty/documentation/usage/ancestry.rst

    ancestry/*

 An ancestry is Betty's main data model.
 It organizes all the information in your family history in a way that can easily be used across all parts of Betty.
-The main components are:
+The main components are entities, fields on entities, and associations between entities.

-Entities
-    An entity is an object that describes a thing, such as a place or a person.
-Fields
-    Individual pieces of information belonging to an entity, such as a place or person name.
-Associations
-    A reference between entities, stored in a field on each entity.

 A model with lots of data is a graph, a network, like a web of information that can be traversed, analyzed, expanded, and ultimately generated into a site.